Spicery/gingerdocs/gnx_syntax.rst

 and 'value' attributes.
 Constants always represent a single IMMUTABLE value.
 N.B.
 The compiler is free to share instances of these constants which are equal to each other.

+Note that the "type" attribute doesn't correspond to the class name you may have expected.
+This is a hangover from early development before the class names were stablised.

 Syntax
 ~~~~~~